 Paid Wikipedia editors find workarounds

 Sophisticated paid Wikipedia editors have found ways around fingerprinting, stylometry, and most suspicious editors.
-To do this they turn to tools like residential IP addresses which are IP addresses used by people at home instead of corporate blocks of proxy addresses.
-They will also use different computers or operating systems, various browsers, spoofed headers, and even GPT-3 which is a type of AI that writes or rewrites text.
+To do this, they turn to tools like residential IP addresses, which are IP addresses used by people at home instead of corporate blocks of proxy addresses.
+They will also use different computers or operating systems, various browsers, spoofed headers, and even GPT-4, which is a type of AI that writes or rewrites text.

 For example, Reputation X was contacted a few months ago by a woman who noticed that Wikipedia was run by white men based mainly in the US and Germany.
 She decided to become a Wikipedia editor to balance the scales a little.
 Well, she was banned.

 Here's what happened.
-After a year of making edits she'd been accused of being part of a sock puppet farm.
-The editor that banned her said it was because her editing style was similar to someone else was actually a paid editor running a sock puppet operation.
-She contacted many Wikipedia editors to try to get it reversed begging them to reinstate her account; her pleas fell on deaf ears.
+After a year of making edits, she'd been accused of being part of a sock puppet farm.
+The editor that banned her said it was because her editing style was similar to someone else who was actually a paid editor running a sock puppet operation.
+She contacted many Wikipedia editors to try to get it reversed, begging them to reinstate her account; her pleas fell on deaf ears.